BzGEO/pace_oci_toolkit/research/uah_early_adopters_project.md

 ## Objectives
 * Demonstrate the potential of hyperspectral data from PACE OCI for mapping ecosystems
 * Fuse data from PACE OCI and GEDI
-* Update the map of Central America's ecosystems
+* Update the map of Central America's ecosystems, and use that as a case study for mapping ecosystems in other geographic domains

 ## Methods
 **Geographic domain**